VaGuruva/bookshopapi/README.md

-The API is hosted on an Amazon Web Services EC2 instance, and with pm2 as a process manager and load balancer Landing page url for api is : http://ec2-3-17-150-219.us-east-2.compute.amazonaws.com:3000/ Graphql playgorund : http://ec2-3-17-150-219.us-east-2.compute.amazonaws.com:3000/graphql
+The API is hosted on an Amazon Web Services EC2 instance, and with pm2 as a process manager and load balancer Landing page url for api is : http://ec2-3-17-150-219.us-east-2.compute.amazonaws.com:3000/ Graphql playgorund : http://ec2-3-17-150-219.us-east-2.compute.amazonaws.com:3000/graphql API access is publicly available via the supplied urls

 # Database access
 Using The cloud instance of mongodb: https://www.mongodb.com/cloud/atlas